nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Oh my gosh.
 Great success.
 Alright.
 So one of them completely evades.
 The other one takes half damage.

 So go ahead and roll your damage.
 Not the worst damage I've done.
-I was assuming the first one, the one that's in front of Carson is the one that did not have time for me to reflex.
+I was assuming the first one, the one that's in front of Karsten is the one that did not have time for me to reflex.
 He he was indeed the one that did not take the damage or that did take the damage.
 The other one basically because he couldn't succeed.

 He basically just kind of evaded everything.
 And, Karsten, you were up.
 I am going to whack the guy right in front of me.
 K. Maybe I can click on him.